Practical information for international students

 Tuition fees and scholarship

-Students from outside the EU/EEA-zone will have to pay tuition fees unless they fulfill one of the requirements to be exempt.
+Students who are citizens of non-EU/EEA-countries will have to pay tuition fees to VUC unless they fulfill one of the requirements to be exempt.
 Read more about tution fees for non-EU/EEA-students at Volda University College.
-Incoming exchange students from partner universities will be exempt from paying tuition fees.
+Note that EU/EEA-citizens and incoming exchange students from partner universities are exempt from paying tuition fees.

 Semester registration fee

-Students are required to pay a semester fee of approximately 800,- nok/semester.
-This semester fee applies to all degree-seeking students, but exchange students from partner universities are exempt from paying the semester fee to VUC because they pay semester registration fee to their home universities.
+Students enrolled at VUC are required to pay a semester fee of approximately 800,- nok/semester.
+This semester fee applies to all degree-seeking students.
+Exchange students from partner universities are exempt from paying the semester fee to VUC because they pay a similar fee to their home institutions.

 Financial eligibility for residence permit

 Non-EU/EEA citizens must apply for student residence permit prior to coming to Norway.
 In order to be eligible for a student visa/residence permit, non-EU/EEA citizens need to guarantee they have enough money to cover the cost of living in Norway.
-This means transferring an amount of approximately 150 000 NOK to a Norwegian bank account.
-You can read more about this financial requirement on The Norwegian Directorate for Immigration's website.
+This means transferring an amount of approximately 170 000 NOK to a Norwegian bank account.
+You can read more about this financial requirement on the website of the Norwegian Directorate for Immigration (UDI).

-EU/EEA students are not required apply for a residence permit or to proove financial eligibility, but must also finance their stay in Norway with their own funds.
+Citizens of EU/EEA countries are not required apply for a residence permit or to proove financial eligibility, but must also finance their stay in Norway with their own funds.

 Insurance